Pleochism/pylor/DOCS.md

 -   `group.item.specificity`
 -   `whatever.you.want.as.many.levels.as.desired`

-Permissions are exposed on a Rester instance via the `rester.p` property.
+Permissions are exposed on a Pylor instance via the `rester.p` property.
 Permissions are also accessible inside Nunjucks templates via the `permissions` global.